-If you’ve ever wanted to have more control over your Android phone or are frustrated by some of the rather restrictive apps and settings, then gaining root access might be for you.
+If you’ve ever wanted to have more control over your Android phone or are frustrated by some of the restrictive apps and settings, then gaining root access might be for you.
 But what exactly is ‘rooting’ a phone, is it safe, and how can you do it?
 Find out all you need to know with this Canstar Blue guide.

 Benefits of rooting your Android phone

-- Install custom software: Rooting your phone means you’re no longer restricted to download applications from the Play store – you can now download apps from unofficial sources, as well as downloading apps from the Play store specifically designed to use the enhanced capabilities of a rooted phone
+Rooting your phone means you’re no longer restricted in your ability to download applications from the Play store.
+You can now download apps from unofficial sources, as well as downloading apps from the Play store specifically designed to enhance the capabilities of a rooted phone.

-- Remove bloatware: Whilst Google’s own Nexus and Pixel lines of phones come with stock Android, most other manufacturers put their own ‘skin’ over the top (a different look and feel) and install multiple proprietary apps.
-These apps can be useful, but they can also be annoying or intrusive – and you can’t uninstall them, only disable them.
+Google Nexus and Pixel phones come with stock Android but most other manufacturers put their own ‘skin’ over the top (a different look and feel) and install multiple proprietary apps.
+These apps can be useful, but they can also be annoying or intrusive and you can’t uninstall them, only disable them.
 Rooting your phone bypasses these restrictions, allowing you to uninstall ‘bloatware’ as you like, or even install apps from other manufacturers normally reserved for their phones.

-- Modify more system settings: In a similar vein to installing custom software, root access allows you to modify the deepest workings of your phone, sometimes with the aid of specialised apps.
-You can do things like install wacky custom launchers (i.e. different home screen layouts), install extra network security, create hidden or encrypted folders, overclock your processor and much more.
+Root access allows you to modify the deepest workings of your phone, sometimes with the aid of specialised apps.
+You can do things like install wacky custom launchers like different home screen layouts, install extra network security, create hidden or encrypted folders, overclock your processor and much more.

 Downsides of rooting your Android phone

 Gaining root access means you have control over every aspect of your phone’s operating system.
-If you install the wrong software or type in the wrong command, there are no safeguards – you could end up disabling some important antivirus software or completely bricking your phone (i.e. it’s now dead and that’s all it’s useful for).
+If you install the wrong software or type in the wrong command, there are no safeguards meaning you could end up disabling some important antivirus software or completely bricking your phone.
+A bricked phone will not turn on or function as it is meant to.

-- Losing support for some apps: Some apps that you can download from the Play store will not function on a rooted phone.
-This is typically because an app’s developer sees it as too much of a security risk to send, receive or store data on a rooted phone.
-Examples of this might include some streaming services broadcasting licensed content, such as live sports, or banking apps and other security-dependent programs
+Some apps you can download from the Play store will not function on a rooted phone.
+This is usually because an app’s developer sees it as too much of a security risk to send, receive or store data on a rooted phone.
+Examples of this might include some streaming services broadcasting licensed content, such as live sports, or banking apps and other security-dependent programs.

 How do I root my Android phone?

-The first step to rooting your phone is to back everything up before you start!
-On Android, all your app and personal data should be backed up in the cloud, but it doesn’t hurt to do a full backup of all your files onto your computer as well.
+Before you root your phone, it is essential to backup your Android data.
+On Android, all your apps and personal data should be backed up in the cloud, but it doesn’t hurt to do a full backup of all your files onto your computer as well.
 To back up Android files, just plug in your phone and use File Transfer to copy everything to your computer.

-Once you’ve got a backup of your phone stashed, the easiest way to root your phone is with a ready-made rooting application.
+Once you’ve got a backup of your phone stashed, the easiest (and safest) way to root your phone is with a ready-made rooting application.
 There are reputable programs freely available online which will do all the hard work for you in a matter of minutes, such as the known Android forum XDA Developers, to help you get started.
 Make sure you have full charge on your phone before you begin as well, as it may take a while.

-Once you’ve found and entered the right key for your device, you can simply reboot it and type in a command in the Command Prompt to unlock it – this is often ‘fastboot oem unlock’ or something similar.
+- Step Six: Once you’ve found and entered the right key for your device, you can simply reboot it and type in a command in the Command Prompt to unlock it.
+This is often ‘fastboot oem unlock’ or something similar.
 You may need to do a bit of additional search for your particular phone model, as multiple brands and smartphones use Android as their operating system.

 Congratulations, you’ve now ‘rooted’ your Android device!
-This is just the first step – it’s now a good idea to install some form of root management app to keep track of software you install and their permissions, especially given your new level of security vulnerability.
-You can now install whatever software you like on your phone – if in doubt, there are heaps of resources online, with sites such as XDA Developers and Android Central offering plenty of support.
+This is just the first step so now it’s a good idea to install some form of root management app to keep track of software you install and their permissions.
+This is especially important given your new level of security vulnerability.
+You can now install whatever software you like on your phone.
+If in doubt, there are heaps of resources online, with sites such as XDA Developers and Android Central offering plenty of support.